 Nowadays IT industry seems to be flourishing as never before, especially in Ukraine.
 This sphere is developing so fast that almost every day more and more new possibilities arrive in front of IT companies.
 Naturally, tech giants start to look for new horizons.
-For instance, the need of building an R&D center leads them abroad.
+For instance, the need for building an R&D center leads them abroad.
 There IT companies may face many different troubles in establishing their business.
 Therefore, IT service providers are here to make it all work for you.

 There are different modes of work between tech companies and IT providers, like T&M contracts or different Managed Services Models.
 This article will focus on a special kind of business cooperation called Build-Operate-Transfer model.